List of Popular Database System Management Software

 Microsoft Access is a relational database management system that can be used to create and work with databases of all sizes.

-MS Access is mostly used for processing small and medium sized databases (SMEs) and in-house databases.
+MS Access is mostly used for processing small and medium databases (SMEs) and home databases.
 As part of the Microsoft Office suite, you will find MS Access.

 SQLite

-SQLite being the last most popular database we discussed.
-SQLite is an ACID compliant relational database management system written in the C programming language.
+SQLite is the last most popular database that we discussed.
+SQLite is an ACID-compliant relational database management system written in the C programming language.

 In fact, SQLite is a database that comes pre-installed with the operating system we are working with now.
-Most SQLite examples can be found on Android or Apple smartphones.
+Most examples of SQLite can be found on Android or Apple smartphones.

-The ranking above is from the website db-engine.com and is based on how popular it is worldwide.
+The ranking above comes from the website db-engine.com and is based on how popular it is worldwide.

-Even though there are a lot of developers in Indonesia, you might wonder why the database isn't more widely used elsewhere.
+Even though there are lots of developers in Indonesia, you might wonder why databases aren't more widely used elsewhere.

-MySQL is still the most popular database for websites, and the best and most affordable Dedicated Server IIX services use it.
+MySQL is still the most popular database for websites, and the best and most affordable Dedicated Server IIX service uses it.

 Database Management Software Features

-By making use of this software, users will be able to create personalized web-based Software for their coding skills.
+By utilizing this software, users will be able to create web-based Software that is personalized to their coding skills.

-To allow teams to work on projects together and share files, these programs often have features that make collaboration and editing easier.
+So teams can work on projects together and share files, these programs often have features that make it easier to collaborate and edit.

-Some systems even feature forms that can be placed on a website and can transfer data directly to the database.
+Some systems even feature forms that can be placed on sites and can transfer data directly to a database.
 The dBase program for microcomputers is one example of how this software has been successfully implemented.

 It is possible to broadly categorize database management software into four types:

-- This relational model is a model based on the normalization of data in table rows and columns.
+1. This relational model is a model that is based on normalizing data in table rows and columns.
 SQL is used to edit this model, which is saved in a predefined format.

-- This network model allows you to represent more complex interactions like orders, relationships, or many other things.
-Entities are organized into hierarchical graphs that can be traversed by various routes in this architecture.
+2. This network model allows you to represent more complex interactions such as orders, relationships, or many other things.
+Entities are organized into a hierarchical graph that can be traversed by multiple routes in this architecture.

-- The hierarchical model is a tree structure that organizes the data in this model.
-Data is expressed using a parent-child connection.
+3. The hierarchical model of a tree structure organizes the data in this model.
+Data is expressed using parent-child connections.

-An object-oriented paradigm in which data can be stored in the form of objects.
-Structures called classes denote the data contained within.
+Object-oriented paradigm where data can be stored in the form of objects.
+Structures called classes indicate the data contained within them.

 Conclusion

-Database management software is what it looks like.
-It allows you to create databases, store data in them, search them, edit them, retrieve them, and retrieve them.
+Database management software is what it sounds like.
+It allows you to create a database, store data in it, search it, edit it, retrieve it, and retrieve it.
 There are 334 types of databases, according to database-engines.com.

-There's no need to purchase a license to use Oracle, but you may need to look at the terms of your customer's contract.
-Elasticsearch is a search engine focused database, leveraging the Apache Lucene engine.
+There is no need to purchase a license to use Oracle, but you may need to look at the terms of your customer contract.
+Elasticsearch is a database focused search engine database, utilizing the Apache Lucene engine.